Latin American Studies Minor

 - Students must complete at least one advanced level course in Latin American studies (3000-4000 level).

-- We don't require, but highly recommend, at least one semester of participation in the LASP Seminar Series course LATA 4000, this counts towards completing elective course requirement #2 above.
+- We don't require, but highly recommend, at least one semester of participation in the LACS Seminar Series course LATA 4000, this counts towards completing elective course requirement #2 above.

-If you would like to petition for a course or a study abroad semester to count towards the minor, please contact LASP or come into the office at 190 Uris Hall.
+If you would like to petition for a course or a study abroad semester to count towards the minor, please contact LACS or come into the office at 190 Uris Hall.

 The graduate minor in Latin American Studies is earned by completing the following requirements: